aanderse/LdapRecord.com/source/docs/connecting.md

 to execute LDAP operations underneath this user during the same request.

-If you would like to run all further LDAP operations underneath the authenticated user, pass in `true` in the third parameter in the `attempt()` method:
+If you would like to run all further LDAP operations underneath the authenticated user for the duration of the request, pass in `true` in the third parameter in the `attempt()` method:

 ```php
 $user = 'cn=user,dc=local,dc=com';